India to host FIBA 3x3 World Tour Masters event

 The participating teams will compete for a chance to qualify for the FIBA 3x3 World Tour Bloomage Beijing Final on October 27-28.

-The best international teams like Novi Sad (World No 1), Piran (No 3), Belgrade (No 9) and more, along with top international players like Simon Finzgar (World No 8) and Anze Srebovt (No 9) will compete in the event.
+International teams like Novi Sad, Piran, Belgrade and more, along with top international players like Simon Finzgar, Anze Srebovt and Gasper Ovnik will be playing in the two-day event.

+The qualification for Indian 3x3 teams -- Delhi and Bangalore -- was decided on the basis of the results of the inaugural season of 3x3 Basketball League (3BL) which was held from June 9 to August 26 across six cities in India.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)